David Wood Townsend: Career

+Personal life

 Townsend married Mary Ellen Brown on April 14, 1868 and they were the parents of Glenn Eli Townsend, Clara Ellen Townsend, Charles Willis Townsend, Perry Townsend, Archie Townsend, Royal Wood Townsend, Mary Edna (Townsend) Adsit, and Elma Townsend.

-Mr Townsend married Sarah Maggie (Ellis) Cooper on February 14, 1882 and they were the parents of Helene (Townsend) Smith and David Waldo Townsend.

-Mr Townsend married Mary Ann Bunford in 1906.
+Townsend married Sarah Maggie (Ellis) Cooper on February 14, 1882 and they were the parents of Helene (Townsend) Smith and David Waldo Townsend.
+Townsend married Mary Ann Bunford in 1906.

 He died in Wichita, Kansas on March 8, 1912.

 Townsend's grandson David W. Townsend was an Art Director for Metro-Goldwyn-Mayer Studios in the 1930s.